Fund Your Local Project

 About the Fishers & Farmers Partnership

 The mission of the Fishers & Farmers Partnership is to support locally-led conservation projects that add value to farms while restoring aquatic habitat and native fish populations.
-High ranking projects align with our Core Values and support our Strategic Plan.
+High ranking projects align with FFP's Core Values, support FFP's Strategic Plan, and reflect NFHP conservation priorities.

 Priority Areas